-About the Bottom Up Blog
+About Bottom Up

-When starting out, founders often ask whether it’s better to pursue a consumer or enterprise idea.
+When starting out, founders often ask whether it’s better to build a consumer or enterprise software company.
 Actually, the perfect software business is a hybrid.
 It monetizes like an enterprise product but spreads like a consumer product.
+I call this Bottom-Up SaaS.

 Everyone has to start somewhere.
 You might as well work your way from the Bottom Up.
 That is where change comes from.
 That is where revolutions come from.